AviBomb/Image_Generator/README.md

 # Image_Generator
-This Generates an image with the details specified in the Link to generate a image using PHP
+This Generates an image with the details specified in the Link (Url) to generate a image using PHP